yegor256/emap/README.md

 ## When to Choose Emap?
 - Keys are `usize` and maximum performance is needed

-- `next_key()` is required for object pool management

-- Memory predictability is important (no-realloc)

-- Faster iterator performance is desired
 - Provides a `next_key` function to find the first available key for denser element placement

 - Faster iteration for densely packed elements (best case **O(M)**)

+- Predictable memory behavior is needed

 ## Usage

 First, add this to `Cargo.toml`: